Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Introduction

 \paragraph{Summary of Contributions} The key contributions of this work include: \begin{itemize} \item An assurance case framework for \gls{LES} that: (i) emphasises the arguments for quantitative claims on safety and reliability; (ii) with an ``end-to-end'' chain of safety analysis and reliability modelling methods for arguments ranging from the very top safety claim of the whole \gls{LES} to low-level \gls{VnV} evidence of \gls{ML} components.

 \item A first \gls{RAM} evaluating reliability for \gls{ML} software, leveraging \textit{both} the \gls{OP} information and robustness evidence.
 Moreover, based on the RAM, templates of probabilistic arguments for reliability claims on \gls{ML} software are developed. \item Identification of open challenges in building safety arguments for \gls{LES} and highlighting the inherent difficulties of assessing \gls{ML} reliability, uncovered by our overall assurance framework and the proposed \gls{RAM}, respectively.
-Potential solutions are discussed and mapped onto on-going studies to advance in this research direction. \item A prototype tool of our \gls{RAM} and a simulator platform of \gls{AUV} for underwater missions that are reusable and extendable as a starting point for future research. \end{itemize}
+Potential solutions are discussed and mapped onto on-going studies to advance in this research direction. \item A prototype tool of our \gls{RAM} and a simulator platform of \gls{AUV} for underwater missions.
+Besides, real-world case studies based on a physical \gls{UGV} and a healthcare application are conducted to support the proposed approaches. \end{itemize}